Below are a few samples of exhibitions Neal Ludevig and Moon31 has curated in the past:

 "#realmusicrebels - The Exhibition" celebrated Jazz Appreciation month with conversations with the next wave of music icons, whose artistic expression and high powered community is paving a new path for musical freedom, marginalized voices and social revolt.
-Produced in via Neal's work at Harlem Arts Festival, this exhibition interrogated how cultural capital, identity politics, appropriation and privilege play into how music is positioned, understood and experienced.
+Produced in collaboration with Neal's work at Harlem Arts Festival, this exhibition interrogated how cultural capital, identity politics, appropriation and privilege play into how music is positioned, understood and experienced.
 This was an exploration of the multiplicity of (black) identity by musicians at the intersection of protest and privilege, whilst carrying the torch of musical integrity and activism in the new chapter of the civil rights struggle.

 ‘“We’re part of a new tribe that I call #RealMusicRebels,” says Hathaway of a creative collective that also includes Robert Glasper, KING, Thundercat, The Internet and others representing a new wave of music.
 Adds the singer, “It’s a movement of socially conscious artists pushing the artistic envelope and advocating quality musicianship.”’